 That is where Cheyne’s work as Faith Community Nurse Coordinator for Parish Nursing on the Catholic Charities of Southeast Michigan Health Care Leadership Team comes into play.
-Cheyne (who represents Ascension SE Michigan as Coordinator of Community Health) and others like her help to coordinate Faith Community Nursing Program (or Parish Nurse Programs, as they are called) in the Detroit Archdiocese.
+Cheyne (who represents Ascension SE Michigan as Coordinator of Community Health) and others like her help to coordinate the Faith Community Nursing Program (or Parish Nurse Programs, as they are called) in the Detroit Archdiocese.

 “Parish Nurses realize the mind/body/spirit aspect of medical care,” said Cheyne.
 “They treat the whole person.”

-About one third of the parishes in the Archdiocese of Detroit have a Parish Nurse Program.
+About one-third of the parishes in the Archdiocese of Detroit have a Parish Nurse Program.
 Some Parish Nurses are retired registered nurses, but to participate in the program, Parish Nurses must maintain their license to practice.

-With a focus on promoting healthy life styles and disease prevention, a Parish Nurse performs services like:
+With a focus on promoting healthy lifestyles and disease prevention, a Parish Nurse performs services like:

 • Monthly blood pressure screenings